4GeeksAcademy/maps-aviation_final_project/README.md

 ---

-## ✅ Features
+## 🚀 Features

 - 🔮 **Incident Predictor**
-  Estimate the probability of an incident for selected airports and departure times.
+  Predict the probability of a flight incident based on selected airports and departure times.

 - 📈 **Model Performance**
-  Visualize confusion matrix, ROC curve, feature importance, and accuracy metrics.
+  Visual insights into model metrics such as accuracy, confusion matrix, feature importance, and more.

 - 📊 **Dataset Explorer**
-  Explore historical incident data through charts and plots.
+  Explore trends and distributions in the historical flight incident dataset through various visualizations.

 - 🌍 **Flight Animation**
-  View animated flight paths between selected airports on a map.
+  View animated flight path between selected airports on a map.

 ---

-## 🧠 Model Details
+## 🧠 Machine Learning Model Details

 - **Algorithm**: `HistGradientBoostingClassifier` (Scikit-learn)
 - **Features Used**:
   - Origin Airport
   - Destination Airport
   - Departure Time (encoded)
-- **Preprocessing**: Label encoding for categorical variables
+- **Target**: Flight Incident Occurrence (Yes/No)
+- **Encoding**: Categorical variables are encoded using pre-trained encoders
-- **Performance**: Accuracy ~92%, AUC ~0.91
+- **Performance**: Accuracy ~99.67%, AUC ~0.99

 ---

 ## 📁 Dataset

-- **Source**: FAA, NTSB, and U.S. aviation data repositories
+- **Source**: [NTSB](https://www.ntsb.gov/Pages/home.aspx) and [BTS](https://www.bts.gov/browse-statistical-products-and-data/bts-publications/airline-service-quality-performance-234-time) U.S. aviation data repositories
-- **Time Frame**: Last 5 years
+- **Scope**: U.S. flight incident and all flight records from the past 5 years
-- **Size**: ~100,000 records
+- **Size**: ~600,000 records
-- **Columns**: Airport codes, timestamps, incident labels
+- **Columns**: Airport IATA codes, timestamps, and incident labels
+- **Processed**: Cleaned, encoded, and pre-processed for model training and visualization

 > Dataset is stored in the `data/` directory and preprocessed using `pandas`.